ydamit/planckster-docs/docs/guides/kubeflow/kubeflow-features-and-ui-walkthrough.md

 sidebar_position: 1
 ---

+# Lieutenant Planckster Instructional Video

+[Click here for a quick video guide](https://youtu.be/arP1y2DqECw) for using Lt.
+Planckster!
+[This video](https://youtu.be/arP1y2DqECw) provides the most basic instructions for how to use Kubeflow in the context of Kernel Planckster.
+It may be sufficient on its own, but can be combined with the documentation provided in this section for a deeper understanding of the data processing machinery that supports Case Studies in Websat.

 # Kubeflow

 Kubeflow is a platform that makes it easier to house, test, automate, and monitor the machinery necessary for AI / Machine Learning based workflows.
 It's a kind of "command center" that allows you to orchestrate the code, data sources, and other resources you need to use.